 - Joint venture or alliance-based business (e.g., create new entity from current enterprises)

 - Deemed to be in violation of any of Drexel University’s policies including Code of Conduct

 - Deemed to be in violation of Drexel University’s Community Standards including the Student Handbook

-- Violates any local, state or national law and/or appears to be pornographic in nature or is related to drug, alcohol, or tobacco use
+- Violates any local, state or national law and/or appears to be pornographic in nature or is related to drug, alcohol, tobacco, marijuana, or CBD use

 - Was previously awarded a top prize (First, Second or Third) in any prior Baiada Institute competition

 - Does not present sufficient content or material appropriate to send to judges for evaluation and feedback